jononovo/Agent-16-250414/README/NODE_CREATION.md

    - Domain-specific or specialized nodes
    - Integration nodes for external services
    - User-defined or project-specific nodes
+   - Examples: perplexity_api, openai_api, webhook

+Each node itself is a template that can be customized within a workflow.
+This approach allows users to configure nodes for their specific needs without requiring separate node templates.

 This organization helps with:
 - Clear separation between core and domain-specific functionality